Tempering stochastic density functional theory: Introduction

-In previous work we introduced stochastic density functional theory (sDFT)~\citep{baer2013selfaveraging} which avoids the costly diagonalization step in KS-DFT at the cost of introducing statistical uncertainties in the density and other observables.
+In previous work we introduced stochastic density functional theory (sDFT) ~\citep{baer2013selfaveraging} which avoids the costly diagonalization step in KS-DFT without the need to make a locality assumption; instead, the density matrix is approximated statistically.
+Specifically, the density matrix in sDFT is viewed as a correlation function of stochastic functions, each of which is, in essence, a random combination of the occupied states.
+While the method scales linearly, the tradeoff is the introduction of statistical uncertainties in the density and other observables.
 The statistical errors can be reduced by using an embedded-fragmented (ef-sDFT) technique \citep{neuhauser2014communication,chen2019overlapped,fabian2019stochastic} which is based on dividing the system into fixed-size fragments and expressing the total electron density, $n\left(\boldsymbol{r}\right)$, as the sum of fragment densities plus a correction term which is evaluated stochastically.
-This technique reduces the statistical fluctuations in the estimates of the atomic forces and the energies,~\citep{neuhauser2014communication,chen2019overlapped} and the magnitude of this reduction is controlled by varying the size of the fragments and the number of stochastic realizations.
-An additional approach for mitigating the statistical errors is the energy-window sDFT (ew-sDFT) scheme~\citep{chen2019energywindow} and its combination with the embedded-fragmented technique~\citep{neuhauser2014communication,chen2021stochastic} to further reduce the statistical errors.
+This technique reduces the statistical fluctuations in the estimates of the atomic forces and the energies~\citep{neuhauser2014communication,chen2019overlapped}, and the magnitude of this reduction is controlled by varying the size of the fragments and the number of stochastic realizations.
+An additional approach for mitigating the statistical errors is the energy-window sDFT (ew-sDFT) scheme~\citep{chen2019energywindow} and its combination with the embedded-fragmented technique~\citep{neuhauser2014communication,chen2021stochastic}.

-Here we propose a tempering method, referred to as t-sDFT, as a complementary technique for reducing the statistical noise, where the density for the desired temperature is calculated using a higher-temperature reference density and smaller corrections.
+Here we propose a tempering method, referred to as t-sDFT, as a complementary technique for reducing the statistical noise.
+In t-sDFT, the density for the desired temperature is calculated using a higher-temperature reference density with smaller correction(s).
 This idea has been implemented before within the energy renormalization group in the context of telescopically expanding the Hamiltonian matrix in a series~\citep{baer1998energyrenormalizationgroup}.
 In Sec.~\ref{sec:Methodology}, we describe the t-sDFT method and in Sec. \ref{sec:Results} we benchmark and analyze its efficacy using large hydrogenated silicon clusters.
 Sec.~\ref{sec:Summary-and-Discussion} we discuss the conclusions and summarize.